 The Central Graduate Team will be on hand to give you any further support you need during your ten weeks with us.

-We will be offering around 75 students the opportunity to work within Centrica over the summer in roles including in the areas of: Analyst, Customer Operations, HR, Marketing & Insight, Finance, Information Systems, Procurement and Supply Chain, Subsurface and Engineering.
+We will be offering around 60 students the opportunity to work within Centrica over the summer in roles including in the areas of: Analyst – British Gas, Customer Operations, Engineering, Finance, Health, Safety, Environment & Security, HR, Information Systems, Marketing and Procurement.

 The Summer placement programme is aimed at students who'll be starting their final year after the placement and are on target to get a 2:1.
 However, final year students and graduates who have achieved a 2:1 or a Masters (minimum 2:2) are also allowed to apply for the programme.